0cjs/sedoc/8bit/msx/README.md

 [MSX-MUSIC] was a later but inferior system using the cheaper OPLL [YM2413], which is still partially compatible (only 1 user instrument; no ADPCM).
 It was built into most MSX2+ systems.
-The original cart is the Panasonic SW-M004 FM-PC; there were a few others, including stereo versions.
+The original cart is the Panasonic SW-M004 FM-PAC; there were a few others, including stereo versions.
 [Detection/programming][mmus prog]
 - Scan for internal first, then external:
   - Internal: $4018-$401F signature `APRLOPLL` (also clone carts);